-- Revenue from rendering of services is recognised during the financial year in which services are rendered, by reference to completion of the specific transaction assessed on the basis of the actual service provided as a proportion of the total services to be performed. - Rental income from operating leases are recognised on a straight-line basis over the lease terms - Interest income is recognised on a time proportion basis using the effective interest method. - Dividend income is recognised when the right to receive payment is established.
+- Revenue from sale of goods is recognised when a Group entity has delivered the goods to the customer and significant risks and rewards of ownership of the goods have been passed to the customer. - Revenue from rendering of services is recognised during the financial year in which services are rendered, by reference to completion of the specific transaction assessed on the basis of the actual service provided as a proportion of the total services to be performed. - Rental income from operating leases are recognised on a straight-line basis over the lease terms. - Interest income is recognised on a time proportion basis using the effective interest method. - Dividend income is recognised when the right to receive payment is established.